 Our public lectures series on topical issues of intellectual property law and policy is open to anyone to attend, but space is limited.
 Please email Terry Mitchell to reserve a place on one or all of the lectures.
 The events will take place at the Executive Business Centre, close to Bournemouth train station.

-Spring Public Lectures series 2018
+Spring Public Lectures series 2019

-Thursday 19 April, 18:00, Room 206
+Thursday 7 March 2019, 18:00, Room EB 206